openownership/ua-edr-extractor/README.md

 # edr_extractor

-Whole idea of that project is to parse pulically available XML feed of ukrainian registry of companies and extract the information about beneficiary ownership into machine readable format (JSONL by default).
+Whole idea of that project is to parse publically available XML feed of ukrainian registry of companies and extract the information about beneficiary ownership into machine readable format (JSONL by default).